VultureProject/vulture-doc/vultureOS/docs/services/listener.md

 `Disable Octet Counting Framing` : Here you specify the Rsyslog imtcp option "SupportOctetCountedFraming", this is an advanced option, enable the option only if you know what you are doing.

-`rate-limiting interval` (default: *None*): Specifies the rate-interval in seconds.
-0 means no rate-limiting.
+`rate-limiting interval` (default: *None*): Specifies the rate-limiting interval to take into account to trigger limiting (in seconds).

-`rate-limiting burst` (default: *None*): Specifies the rate-limiting burst in number of messages.
+`rate-limiting burst` (default: *None*): Specifies the number of messages to receive during the *rate-limiting interval*, before triggering rate-limiting.

 ## Listeners